ninenines/ranch/guide/internals.md

 to use an architecture specific to your application, which may or may not be compatible with the description of the Ranch application.

+Note that for everything related to efficiency and performance, you should perform the benchmarks yourself to get the numbers that matter to you.
+Generic benchmarks found on the web may or may not be of use to you, you can never know until you benchmark your own system.

 Architecture
 ------------